RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 #### Understanding commutativity of TaskOperations

-Let's do one more thing to illustrate one final point about TaskOperations: let's add one more ReadResfile TaskOperation.
+Let's do an additional thing with the script that we have to illustrate one final point about TaskOperations: let's add one more ReadResfile TaskOperation.
 In this second ReadResfile, let's use the PIKAA command to choose a different, but overlapping, set of allowed residue types -- say, PHE, TYR, ASP, GLU, LYS, and ARG.
 The resfile (call it core_resfile2.txt) would look like this:

 ```
 start